sharanmp/loosearticles/content/monsoon-trek/index.md

 <v-img src="/monsoon-trek/images/1.jpg" alt="Monsoon trek"></v-img>

 Here, take left for Visapur Fort road.
 Take the help of people around there if you get confused.
 From here, the road is slightly muddy.
 Follow this path until you reach a small hut/stall.
-Eat and energize here if you want.
+Eat and pump your battery, if you will.
 Walk a few steps ahead to find a flag that says 'Visapur Fort' in Hindi.

-As you reach Visapur, it rains endlessly.
-Unless your backpack is completely waterproof, it is preferable to use that raincoats cover your backpacks too while wearing (even if you have a waterproof cover for your bag).
+As we reached Visapur, it kept raining endlessly and it was monotonous.
+Unless your backpack is rigidly waterproof, it is preferable to use that raincoats cover your backpacks too while proofing yourself (even if you have a waterproof cover for your bag).

 <v-img src="/monsoon-trek/images/2.jpg" alt="Monsoon trek"></v-img>